-Transcript(s) from colleges and/or universities where the highest degree was earned is/are required to be submitted.
-The transcript(s) is/are required to be evaluated by one of the members of National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE) if the student's degree(s) is/are received outside of the U.S. It is advised that students received a course-by-course evaluation that shows a cumulative GPA.
+- Documentation of health insurance or, upon arrival at Bethel University, the student may consult with the International Student Advisor who will provide the necessary information for the student. - Transcripts from all colleges and/or universities attended.
+The transcript(s) is/are required to be evaluated by one of the members of the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE) if the student's degree(s) is/are received outside of the U.S. It is advised that students receive a course-by-course evaluation that shows a cumulative GPA. - A completed Certification of Finances form, along with the most current bank statement(s) available, providing evidence of adequate funds based on U.S. currency to cover a minimum of one year's full tuition and living expenses.